-- Companies with paid-in capital or bank credit facilities in excess of NTD30 million are required to have their financial statements audited annually by certified public accountants. - The Ministry of Finance (MOF) has put in place a collection of requirements and suggestions regarding independence, reporting and disclosure, audit procedures, and other matters related to reviewing a company's internal control systems.
+- Companies that have paid-in capital in excess of NTD30 million, annual sales reaching NTD 100 million, or number of employees participating in labor insurance reaching 100, then they are required to have their financial statements audited annually by certified public accountants. - The Ministry of Finance (MOF) has put in place a collection of requirements and suggestions regarding independence, reporting and disclosure, audit procedures, and other matters related to reviewing a company's internal control systems.
 These requirements and suggested practices are housed in the "Regulations Governing Auditing and Attestation of Financial Statements by Certified Public Accountants." - The same filing requirements, accounting standards and audit requirements apply to entities in Taiwan whether the entity is a domestic Taiwanese corporation or a branch of a foreign company.
 Only representative offices are immune from these filing requirements, as they do not conduct business and, thus, do not have transactions to report in Taiwan.